julelang/manual/src/std/bytes.md

 ```jule
 fn FindFnLastAt(s: []byte, mut i: int, f: fn(mut rune): bool): int
 ```
 Returns index of first matched item with finder function, returns -1 if not exist any match.
 Starts searching at right of slice to left.
 Starts searching s at given index.
-Returns -1, if i < 0 || i >= s.len.
+Returns -1, if i < 0 || i >= len(s).

 ---